 As mandated by my dad, there is one rule in my family and that is don’t panic.
-I think it’s a good rule, but ironic, as we are all guilty of panic and anxiety.
+I think it’s a good rule, but ironic, as we are all freakin’ psychos who panic all the time.
 For example, the Christmas tree fell on top of me the other night, and I screamed like I was auditioning for Tremors 1 – 5.

 My *middle sister thinks every mole is a cancerous black hole, or maybe something more exotic, like a brain-eating, tap-dancing amoeba.
 My **oldest sister is hyper-vigilant to the point of actually being Liam Neeson.
 My ***dad is a powder-keg that goes from humming Rudolph the Red Nosed Reindeer (year round, by the way) to GAAAAH!
 WHO EVER HEARD OF PASTA WITHOUT MARINARA SAUCE!!!!??!